Are you sure you want to remove this item from your Recipe Box?

 The emails have been sent

-You could stuff your face with chocolate eggs all weekend long (hey, no judgment), but along with Easter comes new seasonal produce and fresh flavors, and it would be a shame not to let those ingredients shine.
-Here, 50 Easter dessert recipes that will make your springtime celebration (chocolate eggs included).
+You could stuff your face with jellybeans all weekend long (hey, no judgment), but along with Easter comes new seasonal produce and fresh flavors, and it would be a shame not to put those ingredients in the spotlight.
+Here, 70 Easter dessert recipes—from strawberry cupcakes to chocolate candy to carrot cake—that will make your springtime celebration one your guests will never forget.
+(And if you’re looking for recipes to serve before dessert, we’ve got you covered with these easy Easter brunch ideas, crowd-pleasing dinner recipes and fabulous sides for ham.)

 Is it breakfast or dessert?
 Doesn’t matter: It’s delicious.

-There’s just enough frosting to sweeten up this tender, moist cake, but not so much that it becomes cloying.
+There’s just enough frosting to sweeten the deal, but not so much that it becomes cloying.

 It’s like two desserts in one, and what could be wrong with that?